gatsbyjs/gatsby/starters/gatsby-starter-plugin/README.md

 ## 🧐 What's inside?

-These are the files and directories you'll see for a plugin using this starter.
-They are used because they are the same as the [files Gatsby looks for in plugins](https://www.gatsbyjs.org/docs/files-gatsby-looks-for-in-a-plugin/)]
+This starter generates the [files Gatsby looks for in plugins](https://www.gatsbyjs.org/docs/files-gatsby-looks-for-in-a-plugin/)].

 ```
 /my-plugin